atmos/hancock/README.md

 It's like your [John Hancock][johnhancock] for all of your company's apps.

-A lot of this is extracted from our internal single sign on server at EY.
+A lot of this is extracted from our internal single sign on server at [Engine Yard][ey].
 We use a different [datamapper][datamapper] backend but it should be a decent start for most people.
 Most of this was written by [myself][atmos], [tim][halorgium], and [andy][adelcambre].